 Finally, Table 11 reports robustness checks of the effect of corruption uncertainty on corporate cash holdings using the sample of non-small firms.
 Panel A employs the full sample of non-small firms.
 The effect of corruption uncertainty is present in all models and statistically significant at the 5% significance levels.
 Panels B and C differentiate between non-small firms without foreign control ownership and with foreign control ownership, respectively.
-The results are similar to the full sample of non-small firms and our baseline model - corruption uncertainty is negatively associated with corporate cash holdings in the subsample of firms without foreign firms.
+The results are similar to the full sample of non-small firms and our baseline model - corruption uncertainty is negatively associated with corporate cash holdings in the subsample of firms without foreign majority control, but not significant in the subsample of majority-controlled foreign firms.